50 Ways We’ve Saved The Bay: Changing the Oil Industry

-Fifty years ago, Save The Bay was founded by a group of Rhode Island residents who, concerned about the risks of oil spills in Narragansett Bay, fought hard to stop the proposed construction of an oil refinery in Tiverton.
-Sadly, that victory wasn’t enough to stop a deluge of oil from making its way into our water years later.
+Fifty years ago, a group of Rhode Island residents concerned about the risks of oil spills in Narragansett Bay fought hard to stop the proposed construction of an oil refinery in Tiverton and eventually founded Save The Bay.
+Sadly, their victory wasn’t enough to stop a deluge of oil from making its way into our water years later.
 But our efforts surrounding three devastating oil spills in 1989, 1996 and 2000, led to the alteration of the oil transportation industry that diminishes the likelihood of another catastrophic oil spill.
 Our advocacy brought GPS technology to large ships and reinforced the hull strength of oil tankers making business in Rhode Island waters.
 These changes are now felt globally and have brought about a much-needed reformation to the industrial sector.

 Putting GPS on Tanker Ships

 The 420,000-gallon fuel oil spill by World Prodigy in 1989 was the first of the spills that caused Save The Bay to challenge federal laws and regulations.
 Recognizing that integrated GPS technology would help prevent ships like World Prodigy from inadvertently veering off course and causing preventable disasters, Save The Bay’s then-Executive Director Trudy Coxe led the charge.
 Coxe issued a proposal during a special hearing at Salve Regina University, urging the government to implement what was then an experimental state-of-the-art tracking system in ships and military satellites.
 This “Differential Global Positioning System” would allow the Rhode Island Coast Guard to keep track of ships within the Bay and notify their captains when a ship was running off course.